Integrate Security Audit with GitHub Actions

 42Crunch REST API Static Security Testing (Freemium): Just like with the full version, the freemium plugin automatically checks that OpenAPI definitions which you push into your source control repository adhere to the OpenAPI Specification (OAS) and to catch any security issues your API might contain, but you do not need an account in 42Crunch Platform: instead of uploading the API definition to the platform, the audit takes place in your CI/CD pipeline and results are published in your repository.

-42Crunch Dynamic API Security Testing (Freemium): The freemium scan plugin checks your live API implementation for security vulnerabilities (such as OWASP API Security Top 10) and how the returned API responses match the contract set out in the API definition, to avoid data leaks and unexpected behaviour.
+42Crunch Dynamic API Security Testing (Freemium): The freemium scan plugin checks your live API implementation for security vulnerabilities (such as OWASP API Security Top 10) and how the returned API responses match the contract set out in the API definition, to avoid data leaks and unexpected behavior.

 For more details on the freemium plugins, see Freemium services.